Forget Doing it Well – Anything Worth Doing is Worth Doing Poorly

 The original idea behind this quote was to promote positivity among those struggling with mental health.
 Even the most minor tasks, like getting out of bed, showering, or brushing your teeth, seem insurmountable if you’re hurting.

-Remembering that things worth doing are worth doing poorly makes it okay to accomplish partial tasks when you can’t do the entire thing.
+Remembering that things worth doing are worth doing poorly makes it okay to accomplish partial tasks when you can’t manage the entire thing.

 It’s okay to rinse yourself off if you lack the energy to wash your hair.
 It’s okay to give your teeth a quick once-over with a brush even if you can’t manage the full dentist-recommended two minutes.